python/cpython/Doc/library/dbm.rst

 .. exception:: error

-   Raised on :mod:`dbm.ndbm` specific errors, such as I/O errors. :exc:`KeyError` is raised for general mapping errors like specifying an incorrect key.
+   Raised on :mod:`dbm.ndbm`-specific errors, such as I/O errors. :exc:`KeyError` is raised for general mapping errors like specifying an incorrect key.